DrBarnabus/secure-pass/README.md

 [![Code Quality][codacy-badge]][codacy-url]
 # Introduction

 SecurePass (argon2-pass) is a module for the creation of hashes from passwords, allowing you to store passwords securely.
-The module also provides a facility for the generation and verification of one time use password reset tokens for use in your own password reset flows.
-This module is a wrapper for [libsodium]'s implementation of the [Argon2ID] password hashing algorithm.
+The module also provides a facility for the generation and verification of one time authentication tokens for use in your own password reset flows.
+This module is a wrapper for [libsodium]'s implementation of the [Argon2ID] password hashing algorithm and Poly1305.

 # Features

 - Uses the state of the art, secure modern password hashing algorithm [Argon2ID].
-- Uses <code>Buffer</code>'s for safer memory management.
+- Uses Buffer's for safer memory management.
-- Allows for generation of one time use password reset tokens to be used in your own password reset flow.
+- Allows for generation of one time use authentication tokens to be used in your own password reset flow.
 - Easily configurable work factors, allowing you to increase the security of your hashes over time.
 - Three default difficulty configurations for password hashing, as defined in [libsodium]'s implementation.
 Allowing you to configure your security level based on some recommended predefined values.
 - Simple rehashing of passwords you are already storing.
 Allowing you to improve the security of your hashes over time.